SERLatBTH/CamJam-EduKit3-Workshop/workshop/instruction-handout.md

 <br>
 <br> <br>
 ### Functions and if-statements
 What if we only wanted to print count when the number is even?
 How can we make the program know when an number is even or not?
 To do that, we will define our very own command instead called a function.
 It's a block of code that performs a specific task.
-Imagine you're baking cookies – instead of writing out the recipe every time you want to bake, you create a recipe (function) with instructions for baking cookies, and whenever you want cookies, you just use that recipe.
+Imagine you're baking cookies – instead of writing out the steps every time you want to bake, you create a recipe (function) with instructions for baking cookies, and whenever you want cookies, you just use that recipe.
 - At the top of the file, under `import time` write the following code:
 ```python
 def isEven(count):